 Located in Somerset County, New Jersey, Franklin Township covers approximately 46.9 square miles.
 Figures 1 and 2 illustrate that Franklin Township is dominated by urban land use.
-A total of 44.2% of the municipality's land use is classified as urban.
+A total of 44.2% (13,272 acres) of the municipality's land use is classified as urban.
 Of the urban land in Franklin Township, rural residential is the dominant land use (Figure 3).

 The New Jersey Department of Environmental Protection's (NJDEP) 2015 land use/land cover geographical information system (GIS) data layer categorizes Franklin Township into many unique land use areas, assigning a percent impervious cover for each delineated area.
 These impervious cover values were used to estimate the impervious coverage for Franklin Township.
-Based upon the 2015 NJDEP land use/land cover data, approximately 18.8% of Franklin Township has impervious cover.
+Based upon the 2015 NJDEP land use/land cover data, approximately 18.8% (5,549.5 acres) of Franklin Township has impervious cover.
 This level of impervious cover suggests that the streams in Franklin Township are likely impacted streams.
+1